Money Laundering Regulations: your responsibilities

 - photograph on an official document which confirms their identity

-- residential address or date of birth
+- residential address and date of birth

 The best way to do this is to ask for a government issued document like a passport, along with utility bills, bank statements and other official documents.
 Other sources of customer information include the electoral register and information held by credit reference agencies such as Experian and Equifax.